Wambugu-dennis/Docker-docks/README.md

    - this network is used when working with multiple hosts. the above has been demostration has been under the assumption of one host.
    -  it is mostly used in production. you can go over the documentation about it[ here](https://docs.docker.com/network/)

+   # Network 7 - None network
+    - this is the most secure network in the list (haha)
+    - this network exixts by default and doesnt need to be created
+    - the driver/network type is null
+        - creating a container in the none network

+                       sudo docker run -tds -rm --network non --name mynonecont ubuntu

+        - running the following commands to jump into the container see the configuration:

+                       sudo docker exec -it mynoncont sh

+                       ip address show

+        - ip address show command returns the loopback address alone and nothing else